Interview with Wentworth family member

 “I think everybody was tenuous around me, in particular.
 That first meeting was, ‘How’s the family feeling; how’s the family doing,'” she remembered.
 “And I said, ‘Fine.
 The family’s fine.
 The family is resolved to take the high road on this, and everybody’s fine.
 So don’t worry about the family; let’s get this done.'”

 When Wentworth’s name was taken off the museum on June 30, she said it was a “very hard day” for the family, putting them back into the grief process.
-Later, the family had a meeting about Dr. Wells’ report with Lynne Robertson that lasted three and a half hours.
+Later, the family met with Lynne Robertson about Dr. Wells’ report, which lasted three and a half hours.

 “She was with T.T. the day they started moving things out of the old museum and has been a trusted board member for years,” Yancey said.
 “The family identified three things that they really wanted to investigate further.
 They really were adamant that the report needed more work, that the excavation needed to go deeper.”